News

 • spring loaded BB pistol

-It should be noted that the rifle, ammo, and magazines were stored properly, and not easily accessible.
+It should be noted that the rifle, ammo, and magazines were stored properly and were not easily accessible.
 Lucas was not in trouble for having the items properly stored.
-He was asked to turn over these items to the police, and he compiled without incident.
+He was asked to turn over these items to the police, and he did so without incident.

-During his hearing the prosecutor has threatened to add an additional charge unless he pleaded guilty for “firearm in the commission of a felony”.
+During his hearing, the prosecutor threatened to add an additional charge unless he pleaded guilty to “firearm in the commission of a felony”.
 He declined and isn’t pleading.
-The prosecutor paints Lucas as a right wing nut job, and even had the office comment this his conservative values could be seen as “extreme”.
+The prosecutor paints Lucas as a right-wing nut job and even had the office comment that his conservative values could be seen as “extreme”.

-• The law in Michigan for terrorist code needs to be updated.
-Currently using his “intent” as he wasn’t going to hurt folks won’t be able to be used as a defense.
+• The law in Michigan for the terrorist code needs to be updated.
+Currently, using his intent, as he wasn’t going to hurt folks, won’t be able to be used as a defense.

-The person that reported the original threat, has have multiple disagreements with Lucas about each’s own beliefs and how the world should work.
-They are at college, isn’t that what’s suppose to happen?
-You disagree, you get exposed to new ideas, and maybe you learn a thing or two?
+The person who reported the original threat has had multiple disagreements with Lucas Gerhard about their own beliefs and how the world should work.
+They are at college; isn’t that what’s supposed to happen?
+You disagree, you get exposed to new ideas, and maybe you learn a thing or two.

 What can you do to help?